cityjson/specs/specifications/cityjson-specs.md

     1. one member with the name "version", whose value must be a URL pointing to the CityJSON version;
     1. one member with the name "CityObjects".
 The value of this member is a collection of city objects, with their ID as the name.
     1. one member with the name "vertices", whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used to represent the Geometric Objects.
-  - A CityJSON may have one member with the name "metadata", whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.s.
+  - A CityJSON may have one member with the name "metadata", whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
+  - A CityJSON may have one member with the name "transform", whose value must contain 2 JSON objects describing how to *decompress* the coordinates.
+Transform is used to reduce the file size only.
   - A CityJSON may have one member with name "appearance", the value may contain JSON objects representing the textures and/or materials of surfaces.
   - A CityJSON must not have other members.